 A-Frame Gantry Systems

-An A Frame Crane provides a great solution for lifting and lowering heavy and cumbersome loads, in a stable and safe manner.
+An A-frame Crane provides a great solution for lifting and lowering heavy and cumbersome loads.
+This is especially so in more awkward positions.
+Lifts can be carried out in a stable and safe manner.
 An A Frame Gantry can offer a great substitute to those big or permanently fixed, crane structures.
-These require lots of space and are much more costly and unnecessary for something which may be used infrequently.
-An a-frame gantry system is cost efficient, not permanent and easy to move to other locations, or into storage if not needed.
+Fixed cranes require lots of space, are much more costly and often unnecessary for something which may be used infrequently.
+An a-frame gantry system is much more cost efficient as they are not a permanent structure.
+If they are bolted down they can be classed as semi-permanent.
+They are also fairly easy to move to other locations or into storage if they are not needed.

 What is an A Frame Crane or Gantry?

 Common terms to describe an A Frame Gantry include; a frame lifting gantry, a frame crane, mobile a frame gantry or mobile gantry.